ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 Automation can be both a blessing and a curse, so exhibit caution when you're using it.
 Automation allowed us to rapidly generate the huge amounts of data we needed to conduct this research, but by relying on automation too much, we failed to spot the issues in our data.
 In hindsight, we should have dedicated more time to manually checking the outputs of our pipeline, rather than rushing ahead to conduct our investigations using Binoculars.

 Although our data issues were a setback, we had set up our research tasks in such a way that they could be easily rerun, predominantly by using notebooks.
 Research process often need refining and to be repeated, so should be developed with this in mind.

+## Conclusion

+Despite our promising earlier findings, our final results have lead us to the conclusion that Binoculars isn't a viable method for this task.
+Reliably detecting AI-written code has proven to be an intrinsically hard problem, and one which remains an open, but exciting research area.

 Many thanks to the AI Repository Analysis team including Chris Price, Diana Prahoveanu, James Strong, Jonny Spruce, Matthew Beanland, and Nick Gillen for all their work on this research.